dustinpfister/blog_posts/_posts/vuejs-canvas.md

 });
 ```

 When it comes to my vanilla javaScript canvas examples I have a post where I touch base on the [get canvas relative method](/2020/03/04/canvas-get-point-relative-to-canvas/) in detail.
-This is a subject that I find that I have to revisit now and then as things can often get messed up when fixing things that have to do with scalling and positioning of a canvas element.
+This is a subject that I find that I have to revisit now and then as things can often get messed up when fixing things that have to do with scaling and positioning of a canvas element.

 ## 4 - Conclusion